Like you, every property is unique, so we’ll just need a few details before we can make you an offer.

 Overspending is a hard habit to kick, especially when a purchase is tempting – either because it’s on sale, on offer, or it fits our current desires or mood.

-- “But I’ve been working really hard so I deserve it.”
+“But I’ve been working hard so I deserve it.”

-- “But I’ll play better if I’ve the same boots as Messi.”
+“But I’ll play better if I have the same boots as Messi.”

 So what’s the best way to break bad spending habits, knock the excuses on the head and get a handle on your finances?
-Our team at webuyanyhouse.co.uk have some tips that can help.
+Our team at We Buy Any House have some tips that can help.

 Planning your spending

-- Identify your income – including money earned like from wages, benefits, job bonuses and tax refunds.
+Identify your income – including money earned from wages, benefits, job bonuses and tax refunds.

-- Set priorities and make changes – you can list what you need to cut back on to save money – buying cigarettes, alcohol or clothes.
-You can also set yourself goals, which I’ll come back to later.
+Set priorities and make changes – you can list what you need to cut back on to save money – buying cigarettes, alcohol or clothes.

 Only take out the money you need